QUESTIONS OUR CUSTOMERS ASK

 At Tsunami Suds we use Essential Oils and Fragrance Oils.
 The primary factor that marks the difference between essential oils and fragrance oils is how they are created.
 Essential oils are naturally occurring substances found in different parts of a plant which could be the fruit, flower, leaf, wood, stem, bark or resin.
 Using a process of steam distillation or solvent extraction.
 Fragrance oils are synthetic.
 They're created with a mix of natural ingredients like extracts, essential oils and resins and aroma chemicals.
 We pay attention to what you can find in a fragrance oil and do not use fragrances with phthalates.
 Not all of our soaps are scented some are just plain and simple.

 WHY WE CREATE

 We love what we do!
 As a family with very sensitive skin, we wanted to know what we were putting on our children's bodies as well as ourselves.
 Dennis actually first made soap for the first time in a chemistry class (too cool).
 I love making anything with my hands so I asked to give it a try.
-Dennis opened our first shop and I jumped in head first.
+Dennis opened our shop in 2007 and I jumped in head first.
 I visited other creators and attended classes and over the last 13 years have had many trials and errors.
 Although we are mostly online you can find us in a few brick and mortar shops and when the seasons right we love doing in person shows up and down the west coast.